kennethchung/kube-box/README.md

 # kube-box

-The purpose of this repo is to stand up a kubernetes cluster and deploy microservices.
+The purpose of this repo is to stand up a kubernetes cluster and deploy microservices

 ## Provisoning